View 2 of the ICW (cont’d)

 This Ariose Note picks up where we left off last post, sharing some of the highlights of our northward journey on the IntraCoastal Waterway.
 We’ve seen the ICW through new eyes as we head homeward.
 We were saying that there had been only a couple of minor “incidents” marking our month on this leg, but also one rather frightening event, and that’s where we left off.

 It happened early on the ICW, on the day we sailed from Charleston down the Ashley River.
 The biggest risk we faced, we thought, was the massive freighters coming and going along the channels we had to cross.
 We didn’t suspect the peril that lay within Ariose.
 It was no problem dodging the freighters.
 We’ve become pretty good at keeping our calm while sharing waters with others, large and small.
 Once across the bay, we entered the ICW.
-There was a bridge just ahead, so we needed to be under motor.
+There was a bridge just ahead, so we needed to be under motor, a requirement of the operators.
 We started it up a little early in order to arrive on time for the next hourly opening.

 Before I go further, perhaps a bit of background would be helpful.
 On passages, we have had water in the cockpit, at times a LOT of water when broached by waves, enough to submerge the ignition switch.
 It has progressively been harder to turn the key, something we attributed to corrosion.
 A new ignition, and perhaps installing it somewhere higher on the boat, was on “the” list.
 Oh yes, one more salient detail for those like me who are less mechanically experienced.
 Starters, I have learned, draw high amperage, but of course, only for a few seconds until they get the engine started.
 A starter should never be doing its thing for more than 15 seconds or those high amps can generate dangerous levels of heat that the starter motor has no way of dissipating.

 While on the thread of not-so-positive experiences on this leg of our journey, there are a few aspects of the ICW that have have been less than desirable.
 The water is one.
-Our home waters of Lake Timiskaming serve as a watershed for large area, bringing sediment from a claybelt and tannins from pine forests, so we are used to brown waters.
+Our home waters of Lake Timiskaming serve as a watershed for a large area, bringing sediment from a claybelt and tannins from pine forests, so we are used to brown waters.
 The waters of the ICW, muddy in the south end, and clear dark tea further north, are not unfamiliar, but oh, how we have been spoiled.
 How we have missed Bahamian water.
-As with all the galleries in our posts, clicking on the first image will enlarge it, and then you can scroll through to get a little closer view (without getting wet).

 The busyness on the ICW was another negative for us.
 On our southbound journey, with temperatures at times dipping close to freezing, for some reason we often had the waterway to ourselves.
 We already mentioned the chaos on the water in Charleston on Memorial Day weekend.
 It wasn’t limited to there, nor to long weekends.
 We didn’t need to consult our charts to know when we were approaching a town.
 The increase in boat traffic would make it obvious.
 At times, we were surrounded by every sort of recreational water craft you can imagine, and we would be bounced and tossed as many completely ignored the posted “no wake” signs.

 The military presence has also been rather shocking for us.
 We’ve tried to maintain a sense of humour about the ludicrousness of it all.
 Military guys in a training exercise, pushing high-tech gear swam laps around Ariose (seriously), being buzzed by aircraft, sailing through a firing range, passing by immense warship after warship, guys in fatigues on their gunned boats looking pretty serious about stocking up on ice.
 If we didn’t laugh at the incongruence with our peaceful meandering, we’re not sure how we would respond.
 Likely, we would be overcome by anger or by the hopeless of fabricated wars and the billions of dollars dedicated to the killing industry.
 What’s that quote about old men dreaming up wars for young men to die in?
-Anyways, this Ariose Note is mainly about the pleasures of the ICW, so after this little sample of military images, we’ll get back to that.
+Anyways, this Ariose Note is mainly about the pleasures of the ICW, so we’ll share a little sample of military images, and then get back to the good stuff.

 The lush greenery has felt like a salve, especially for Tim.
 We’re back in diverse forests, often, as we travel the waterway, with little distinction between land and water.
 From large, Spanish moss-draped live oaks to spectacular flowers, whether wandering through towns, or better yet, rowing Poco into the depths of a cyprus swamp, there’s been beauty all around.
-Here’s a gallery to share a sample:
+Here’s some samples:

 The ICW, is first and foremost, a highway.
 More of the waterway is inhabited than not.
 Here’s a gallery showing some of those sides of its character: